foopod/locked-away/story/12 First Entry.md

 Am I a monster?
 Maybe.

 Eh.
 It's not like he really added much to my life.
 Sure he was around, but never in a particularly positive way.
-He was just around.
 I mean I guess I 'loved' him, I think.

 Mum has got me going to a counseller now after the accident.
 She thinks it will hope me cope.